digipolisantwerp/auth_aspnetcore_deprecated/README.md

 ### AuthorizeByConvention attribute

-When placing the **AuthorizeByConvention** attribute on a controller or action some conventions are applied to determine which permission the user must have to access the resource.
+When placing the **AuthorizeByConvention** attribute on an api controller or action some conventions are applied to determine which permission the user must have to access the resource.

 The convention is that the user must have a permission with following structure: {action}-{resource}.